 - Next is the hind leg area.
 It will be reasonably easy to clip the outside of the hind leg however then you will need to move the leg in order to get to the inside.
 You can turn the dog around and then lift the other hind leg so as you can get the clippers in to the inside of the hind leg you are working on.
 Once again, be gentle as you hold the leg and don’t manoevre the dog into an awkward position.

 - Once the hind leg is done clip run the clippers from the body and about an inch down the tail all around.
 You might prefer to work on the other hind leg in the same way before you change blades to clip around the anal area and underneath the tummy area.

 - Now is a good time to change the blade to the number 10 for a very short cut around the anal area and the tummy.
 In the same manner of holding the clippers hold the tail up and use the clippers around the anal opening and the down the backside.
 Then lift the hind leg up and out enough that you can then clip around the tummy area.
 Take care to only use this blade at the back end area there where matting tends to occur more easily, generally no further forward than the hind leg.

-- Change blades back to the longer length and then continue clipping the other side of the dog as per the instructions above.
+- You will then need to change blades back to the longer length to continue clipping the other side of the dog.

 You may prefer to keep going from the back and finishing up at the head area of the other side so the dog is completed in a continuous fashion and no parts get missed.
 This routine may not work if you have a very fidgety dog and it may be necessary to do a part of the clipping and then giving it a break before continuing.

 Want to give your dog a breed clip?

 The ‘All-Breed Dog Grooming: Step-By-Step Illustrated Instructions’ covers 164 dog breed clips